 I also recommend not just accepting ANY partnership that gets offered to you when you are first starting your blog or social media influencing career.
 I personally made this mistake a few times thinking it would help build my portfolio.
 In the end, those partnerships were more work than they were worth.

 5. Freelance Webdesign, Content Creation, Communications, & Social Media Management

 If you already have an online or remote skill (e.g. graphic designer, photographer, etc.) or if you are growing your audience as a social media influencer or blogger- freelance work can be a nice income when you find a client that is the right fit.
 Finding jobs can be tricky at first, but the flexibility and freedom that freelance work offers

 I started out finding clients here and there for one-off photography, writing, and web design jobs.
 Typically my clients were people that followed my blog or one of my social media channels and reached out to me online, and others I networked with in person and handed a business card to.

-Finally, I was able to work as the Communications Director for my mom’s local political campaign in 2018 and will do that again in 2020.
+Finally, I was able to work as the Communications Director for my mom’s local political campaign in 2018 and did that again in 2020.
 I designed and managed the campaign website, created content and managed campaign newsletters, social media posts, print/digital advertisements, produced and edited campaign videos, and managed endorsements and press.
 This freelance job (which was semi-remote) afforded me the majority of the money I used for my van remodel.

 While you probably don’t have a parent who is a political candidate who can hire you for a remote job, my freelance communication role illustrates how you can use your newfound content creation and social media skills that you’ll hone while blogging to market yourself for other freelance jobs.
 These skills will be especially appealing to startups and mom and pop shops that don’t necessarily need someone with years of experience in this area and won’t require you to work in an office with regular hours.